 After several sessions and a variety of one-on-one activities, Sarah’s therapist helped her unearth the causes of her suffering, in part through visual art.
 Her pictures unravelled some of the sources of her anxiety.

 I remember the day the doctor asked me to paint what I was afraid of and I drew myself crying, with a big black cloud taking over my country.
-I remember that the next day, my tears turned into a smile and I put my fears behind me.
+I remember the next day, my tears started to turn into a smile and I began to put my fears behind me.

 This project is carried out with the support of the European Union.